Heavy Rains Hit Indian Capital, Flooding Parts Of Delhi Airport - UrduPoint

 Heavy Rains Hit Indian Capital, Flooding Parts Of Delhi Airport

 NEW DELHI, Sept.
-11 (UrduPoint / Pakistan Point News - 11th Sep, 2021 ) :Heavy rains Saturday hit Indian capital New Delhi, flooding parts of the city's airport and roads, officials said.
+12 (UrduPoint / Pakistan Point News - 12th Sep, 2021 ) --:Heavy rains Sunday hit Indian capital New Delhi, flooding parts of the city's airport and roads, officials said.

 According to Meteorological Department (IMD) officials, 1,100 mm of rainfall was recorded this monsoon season.
 The southwest monsoon season in India officially commences from June 1 and lasts until September 30.